MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-prompts.md

 ```

 ---

 ### Implement dialog steps

-In the DialogPromptBot.cs file, we implment `PromptForPartySizeAsync`, `PromptForLocationAsync`, `PromptForReservationDateAsync`, and `AcknowledgeReservationAsync` steps of the waterfall dialog.
+In the main bot file, we implement each of our steps of the waterfall dialog.
 After a prompt is added, we call it in one step of a waterfall dialog, and get the prompt result in the following dialog step.
 To call a prompt from within a waterfall step, call the _waterfall step context_ object's _prompt_ method.
 The first parameter is the ID of the prompt to use, and the second parameter contains the options for the prompt, such as the text used to ask the user for input.

 # [C#](#tab/csharp)

+In the DialogPromptBot.cs file, we implment `PromptForPartySizeAsync`, `PromptForLocationAsync`, `PromptForReservationDateAsync`, and `AcknowledgeReservationAsync` steps of the waterfall dialog.

 Here we are only showing `PromptForPartySizeAsync` and `PromptForLocationAsync` that are two consecutive step delegates of a waterfall dialog.